Alex-D/dotfiles/README.md

 Goals of this setup
 -------------------

-- Working on Windows 10
+- Working on Windows 10, on WSL 2 filesystem
 - Having a visually nice terminal (Windows Terminal)
 - zsh as my main shell
 - Using Docker and Docker Compose directly from zsh